Semantic model connectivity with the XMLA endpoint

 - Custom client applications

-To learn more, see Automate Premium workspace and dataset tasks with service principals.
+To learn more, see Automate Premium workspace and semantic model tasks with service principals.

 Deploy model projects from Visual Studio (SSDT)